UBTC/PLUS/README.md

 PLUS
 ====

-PLUS is an [Emacs](https://www.gnu.org/software/emacs/) configuration inspired by
+PLUS is an [Emacs](https://www.gnu.org/software/emacs/) configuration for researchers, which is inspired by
     [Aaron Bedra's emacs.d](https://github.com/abedra/emacs.d) and [Bin Chen's emacs.d](https://github.com/redguardtoo/emacs.d).

 ## Directory structure
 - `~/.emacs.d/init.el` is the configuration entrance.
 - `~/.emacs.d/custom.el` includes user's personal configurations (`custom.org` also works).
-- `~/.emacs.d/sitelisp/` collects the packages that are NOT maintained by package manager `elpa`.
+- `~/.emacs.d/sitelisp/` collects the packages that are NOT maintained by package manager `ELPA`.
-- `~/.emacs.d/snippets/` collects [the official snippets of yasnippet](https://github.com/AndreaCrotti/yasnippet-snippets).
+- `~/.emacs.d/snippets/` collects [the official `Snippets` of `YASnippet`](https://github.com/AndreaCrotti/yasnippet-snippets).
-- `~/.emacs.d/elpa/` and the other things will be auto-maintained by `elpa` or the other packages.
+- `~/.emacs.d/elpa/` and the other things will be auto-maintained by `ELPA` or the other packages.

 ## Modules
-**Golang, Python, Julia, LaTeX, orgmode, markdown, pandoc, gnuplot, R and Kotlin are supported**
+**Golang, R, Python, Julia, LaTeX, markdown, orgmode, pandoc, gnuplot, Scala and Kotlin are supported**

 # Installation
 1. Backup the current `Emacs` configuration, e.g., the file `~/.emacs` or the folder `~/.emacs.d/`.